spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

-and so there is definitely a sociological angle that can be looked at when it comes to trust in the lean kernel not just at the global level (knowing all the proofs, reading all the papers, being the amalgamation of all lean experts in one brain), but also at the individual and organizational level. i'd love to write this article one day, but today is not that day.
+and so there is definitely a sociological angle that can be looked at when it comes to trust in the lean kernel not just at the global level (knowing all the proofs, reading all the papers, being the amalgamation of all lean experts in one brain), but also at the individual and organizational level.

 --------------------------------------------------------------------------------